kammitama5/kammitama5.github.io/_posts/2019-08-30-Friday-August-30th.md

 ## There is so much I can say
 - But I regret nothing about all of this; it's been just a blast and if anything, I have to remind myself to take a break when I schedule it, and find a quiet space.
 - Grad school may be intense, but it's *amazing*.
+I feel supported, and I feel like I *matter*.
 I feel like all these doors of opportunity opened because of my decision to attend, and I regret nothing.

 ## And that's it